Gauge theory for string algebroids: Introduction

-On a (non necessarily K\"ahler) Calabi-Yau threefold $(X,\Omega)$, \eqref{eq:Calabil} is equivalent to the Hull-Strominger system \cite{HullTurin,Strom} provided that $\ell = 1$ and we take $\mu$ as in \eqref{eq:muOmega2intro}.
-For this interesting case, the physics of string theory predicts that the fibre-wise moduli metric \eqref{eq:metricfibreintro} should be positive definite (see Conjecture \ref{conj:Kahlerpotential0} and Appendix \ref{sec:physics2}).
+On a (non-necessarily K\"ahler) Calabi-Yau threefold $(X,\Omega)$, \eqref{eq:Calabilintro} is equivalent to the Hull-Strominger system \cite{HullTurin,Strom} provided that $\ell = 1$ and we take $\mu$ as in \eqref{eq:muOmega2intro}.
+For this interesting case, the physics of string theory predicts that the fibre-wise moduli metric \eqref{eq:metricfibreintro} should be positive definite (see Conjecture \ref{conj:Kahlerpotential0}).
 This way, we obtain a physical prediction relating the variations of the Aeppli classes and balanced classes of solutions.

 \begin{conjecture} If $(X,P)$ admits a solution of the Hull-Strominger system, then \eqref{eq:metricfibreintro} is positive definite.
 In particular, the variations of the Aeppli and balanced classes of nearby solutions must satisfy